ppangg03/microservice-services/README.md

+# service main branch
-# microservice-services
+# frontend branch
-two branch Service and Frontend
+Only service and frontend not full system!!!